s1ghty/dotfiles/README.md

 ./install.sh

 And after reboot the system!
+(Check if everything works fine, and also change the directory for the wallpaper)